city41/node-sql-fixtures/integration_tests.md

 # Integration Tests

-There is a simple integration test suite that runs against Postgres, sqlite and MySQL.
+There is a simple integration test suite that runs against Postgres, MySQL, Maria and sqlite.

 It is located at `test/integration`.
 The actual specs live in `integration-specs.js`, and each of the database specific suites invoke these specs, passing in their database specific knex config.

+Each database specific spec file can also have its own specs, postgres does this to test out array support for example.

 ## Need a quick smoke test?

 sqlite is your friend, `gulp test:integration:sqlite` is a quick easy way to run tests that hit an actual database.
 It should require no setup, just call it.

-## Running Postgres and MySQL integration tests using Docker and Fig
+## Running Postgres, MySQL and/or Maria integration tests using Docker and Fig

 Docker containers provide the database engines.
 Getting these running is not too bad, but will take a while the first time.